BrisksHan/DTI-LEKG/readme.txt

-This is our implimentation for DTI-KGLE
+This is our implimentation for DTI-LEKG